mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-people.markdown

 ::: notes
 The Supercomputing conference series is probably the most famous conference, and it's pretty far on the other end of the spectrum from PEARC.

-It's huge, around 14000 attendees last year.
+It's huge, around 18000 attendees last year.
 Tons of vendors, giant exhibition space, lots of recruiting for graduate programs, national labs, etc. One of the two Top 500 lists for fastest HPCs each year is always announced at SC.

 They host a student cluster competition every year, where teams from all over the world compete to squeeze the most performance out of a limited power budget and get the best performance on a range of computational codes.

-The SCinet network is also a technical wonder, last year they strung a lot of miles of cable around the convention center and provided nearly 7 terabits of Internet bandwidth to the attendees and exhibitors.
+The SCinet network is also a technical wonder, last year they strung a lot of miles of cable around the convention center and provided nearly 9 terabits of Internet bandwidth to the attendees and exhibitors.

-I haven't been to SC yet, but should be going to this year's.
+So far, I've spent only one day in the SC exhibition hall, and haven't yet attended other parts of it.
 From what I've heard, for some people, going once is enough for the spectacle of everything, but you may find you want to go back repeatedly.
 :::

 ## Virtual Residency Program